Ahead of Sushant Singh Rajput's Death Anniversary, KRK Calls "Bollywood Ke Gunde", Said "Main dusra Sushant Singh nahi banoonga" | Hindi movie news | ExBulletin

 Check out his tweets here:

-Comparing his fate to that of the late Sushants, KRK said, Bollywood Ke Gunde Bhai Ye Toh Tu 100% Maan Kar Chal, Ki principal Outsider Bhale Hi Hun, Lekin principal Doosra #SushantSingh Nahi Banoonga.
+Comparing his fate to that of the late Sushants, KRK said Bollywood Ke Gunde Bhai Ye Toh Tu 100% Maan Kar Chal, the main foreigner of Ki Bhale Hi Hun, the principal of Lekin Doosra #SushantSingh Nahi Banoonga.
 Naa Hi Main Maroonga Aur Naa Hi Bollywood Ki Jeet Hogi.
 Iss Baar Bollywood Ki Haar Hogi.
 Kyonki is Baar Bollywood Ne Galat Aadmi Se Panga Liya hai.

 In the next round of tweets, KRK claimed that Bollywood always tries to finish off a stranger when he gets famous.
 He wrote: Whenever a foreigner gets famous then all the people in Bollywood come together like gangsters to corner him for the end.
 And again, they do the same against me.
 But this time, they will not succeed.
 Instead, they will regret it for their entire lives.
 These Lukkhas cannot finish me.

 Salman Khan has filed a libel claim against KRK for defaming his image through his social media posts, videos and reviews.
-However, KRK claimed that Salman had filed a libel suit against him for his review of the recently released Hindi film “Radhe: Your Most Wanted Bhai”.
+However, KRK claimed that Salman had filed a defamation complaint against him for his review of the recently released Hindi film “Radhe: Your Most Wanted Bhai”.

 The case is currently being investigated in court.
 Until the court comes to a conclusion, KRK has no right to interfere in Salman’s life.
-Apart from Salman, KRK has also performed with singer Mika Singh.
+Apart from Salman, KRK also performed with the singer.
+Mika singh.
 The Bollywood singer recently posted a diss track in response to KRK’s tweets.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online